 After being picked up from Phuket or Khao Lak, Manta Queen divers come to the office in Khao Lak to complete a little paperwork and try on any rental gear.
 It’s important to try everything on first, so that you know it fits.
 Some other dive centres just require each diver’s height, weight & shoe size, but this method is not perfect.
 Also, each boat has several spare items, just in case divers need to change during the cruise.

 Finally, the booking policy for the Manta Queen liveaboard diving boats is very good for customers.
-The official booking policy is that the diver pays just 30% of the trip price as a deposit, and the balance is due when they arrive in the Khao Lak office on departure day.
+The official booking policy is that the diver pays just 30% of the trip price as a deposit, and the balance is due 60 days before departure.
 Some other online agents (especially larger ones) take full payment from guests when they book.
 This is not fair for two reasons.
 One is that guests often book many months in advance, and this will affect the way that they manage their personal cash flow.
 The other is that if the customer has to cancel, then only the ‘official cancellation terms’ can be applied.
-These official terms are that customer cancellations less than 29 days before departure mean forfeiting 30%.
-And the refunded 70% will most likely be subject to banking fees.
 Therefore, if Manta Queen customers book through us or other agents that follow their standard booking procedures are better off.
 Their funds which make up 70% of the trip price, plus park fees and equipment rental can be kept safely by the customer until it’s the correct time to pay.
 In addition, as one of Manta Queen’s preferred agents (made from excellent business & personal relationships) we are normally able to offer even better terms for customers who have to cancel.
 It’s quite common that when one of our Manta Queen guests cancels within one month of departure, but not less than one week, we are able to fully refund their 30% deposit in full.